Han-Adam/DRL-Pytorch-Tutorial/README.md

 ## Requirement

-Most of the experiment depends on Python 3.7 expect MADDPG.
+Most of the experiment depends on Python 3.9 gym-0.26.2.

 ## Main Structure